Veterans Volunteers In Partnership (Veterans VIP) Program

 - Volunteer opportunities

-RSVP’s direct service programs allow our Veteran seniors the support to remain in their own homes independently and help lift them from poverty.
-We have trained volunteers who can assist you with the following services:
+RSVP’s direct service programs allow Veteran seniors the support to remain in their own homes independently.
+This is made possible by the help of our trained volunteers.

 - Home Companion